How To Create And Organize Media Lists

 5. The 'Filter By' options on the left can further refine the journalist results

-6. Once you've found the right Contact to approach, select them via the tick box.
-If you have used the 'tick all' option and have more than 25 journalists in your list, please note the alert with a prompt to 'Select all contacts in this list'.
+6. Once you've found the right journalist to approach, select them via the tick box.
+If you have used the 'tick all' option and have more than 25 journalists in your list, please note the alert with a prompt to 'Select all contacts'.

 7. Select the 'Add to List' icon to load the list options